archiebenn/BIOLM0051_analysis/notes.md

 # Notes for project report

+## General notes
+- No assumption that samples are necessarily from different species
+- Should have concatenated by part at the start - part means PCR amplicon, so each 'part' hits same region across samples
+- Having said that, not easy to know at all because part is just a filename artefact - can't have assumed part1 = part1 = part1 PCR amplicon for instance, so this isn't necessarily wrong
+- Can say that post-BLAST i saw non-overlap between part1,2,3 in each sample (or minimal) = non-alignable.
+Upon inspecting sstart and send values for each part across samples, I suspected that they were homologous loci/PCR amplicons - this was confirmed downstream when I performed my MSA which showed strong alignment across parts (MSA for part1/part2/part3).
+- Will leave in 'incorrect' concatenation before BLAST as doesn't affect biological results (BLASTed FASTA was multi-read), but good to bring up that my assumptions were refined downstream in the analysis and I realised I should be creating alignents per part, not per sample or per sample per part etc. - it was a biologically justified adjustment to structure.
+I could tell from BLAST results in part4 that parts 1-3 represent non-overlapping, distinct loci, so in part5 I un-did the concatenation per sample.
+SHOWS CRITICAL REASONING OF PIPELINE so leave in!
+- Final trees are likely going to be per part (ie trees for part1, part2, part3).
+If samples cluster to similar species across all three it's strong independent evidence for relatedness.

 ## PART 1 - FASTQ parts to single FASTA for each sample
 ### 0) make sure all scripts are executable
 ```bash